About the Program

 Teachers learn and learners teach.

-Leading for change and empowering new leaders.
+Leading for learning and empowering new leaders.

 There is moral meaning in the work we do.

-Applications for Cohort 11 are Open
+Applications for Cohort 12 Open Summer 2024

 Living MTEI Principles: There is Moral Meaning in the Work We Do.